 Society is not ready to make human brains

 Stem cell research has allowed medicine to go places that were once science fiction.
 Using stem cells, scientists have manufactured heart cells, brain cells and other cell types that they are now transplanting into patients as a form of cell therapy.
 Eventually, the field anticipates the same will be possible with organs.
 A new paper written by a group of international researchers led by Tsutomu Sawai,

-an assistant professor at the Kyoto University Institute for the Advanced Study of Human Biology (ASHBi) and the Center for iPS Cell Research and Application (CiRA), explains the future ethical implications of this research with regards to brain organoids, a laboratory-made structure that is designed to grow and behave like the brain.
+an assistant professor at the Kyoto University Institute for the Advanced Study of Human Biology (ASHBi) and Visiting Researcher to the Uehiro Research Division for iPS Cell Ethics, explains the future ethical implications of this research with regards to brain organoids, a laboratory-made structure that is designed to grow and behave like the brain.

 In just over 10 years, a new word has entered the lexicon of stem cell science.
 "Organoids" describe organ-like structures that imitate how organs form in the body.
 By recapitulating normal development, organoids have proven to be invaluable tools for understanding not only how organs grow, but also how diseases develop.
 Organoids have been reported for an assortment of organs, including the liver, kidney and, most controversially, the brain, along with others.

 The brain is considered the source of our consciousness.
 Therefore, if brain organoids do truly mimic the brain, they too should develop consciousness, which, as the paper states, brings all sorts of moral implications.

 "Consciousness is a very difficult property to define.
 We do not have very good experimental techniques that confirm consciousness.
 But even if we cannot prove consciousness, we should set guidelines, because scientific advancements demand it," said Sawai, who has spent several years writing about the ethics of brain organoid research.